btschwertfeger/Youtube-Downloader/README.md

 # Disclaimer

 Downloading media of which you are not the copyright owner is against the YouTube Policy.
+This is only for educational purposes.
+Use at your own risk.

 # Requirements